mooinglemur/zsmkit/README.md

 It also has these features that ZSound currently lacks:

 * Playback of ZSM files streamed from open files on SD card
-* Four playback slots (0-3)
+* Four playback slots with priorities (0-3)
 * Multiple simultaneous slot playback, with priority-based channel arbitration and automatic restore of state when higher priorities end playback
 * "Master volume" control for each playback slot
     * Individual voices' master volumes can also be overridden
 * ZSM files with PCM tracks are now handled and their PCM data is played back
 * ZSM synchronization messages are passed into an optional callback routine
-* Uses YM chip detection routine in ROM >= R44 and redirects LFO reset writes to register $09 if the chip type is OPP. (code has been written but the logic is currently disabled)
+* Uses YM chip detection routine in ROM >= R44 and redirects LFO reset writes to register $09 if the chip type is OPP/YM2164.

 These features are planned but not yet implemented

 * Feature to suspend specific channels for all priorities, allowing the channel/voice to be used outside of ZSMKit, such as simple in-game sound effects, for instance.

+## Support

+The main discussion area for help with ZSMKit is in the [Commander X16 Discord server](https://discord.gg/nS2PqEC) in the [ZSMKit thread](https://discord.com/channels/547559626024157184/1118414097323663370).

-### Priority system
+## Priority system

 In the code and documentation, a song slot is also known as a **priority**.
 There are four priorities, numbered from 0 to 3.